tansey/pycfr/README.md

 pyCFR
 =====

 A python implementation of Counterfactual Regret Minimization (CFR) [1] for flop-style poker games like Texas Hold'em, Leduc, and Kuhn poker.
-The library currently implements both vanilla CFR and Public Chance Sampling (PCS) CFR [2].
+The library currently implements both vanilla CFR, Chance Sampling (CS) CFR, and Public Chance Sampling (PCS) CFR [2].

 Note that this library is intended for *very* simple games.
 It is written in pure python and is not optimized for speed nor memory usage.
 Full-scale Texas Hold'em will likely be too slow and too big to handle.